Manufacturing optimisation: the pursuit of production process excellence

 Water and waste: hidden opportunities for resource recovery

-Water consumption and waste generation are often-overlooked for cost reduction and environmental improvement.
+Water consumption and waste generation are often overlooked for cost reduction and environmental improvement.
 Professional wastewater management services identify opportunities for the treatment, recycling, and recovery of waste streams, transforming them from a necessary cost into sources of revenue.

 For example, waste stream analysis can reveal valuable materials that are being unnecessarily discarded when process modifications can capture them.
-Wastewater consultants who understand both the regulatory landscape and the technological can design integrated solutions that address compliance requirements while maximising resource recovery opportunities.
+Wastewater consultants who understand both the regulatory landscape and the technology can design integrated solutions that address compliance requirements while maximising resource recovery opportunities.

 DETA: driving practical sustainability from insight to impact